 The new state laws are confusing, which is why you should rely on the help of a qualified legal team in order to avoid potential problems that may arise when exercising your state rights.
-Although medical marijuana will become legalized in Illinois starting in 2014, the laws are the strictest among the twenty states who have allowed marijuana use of any type.
+Although medical marijuana was legalized in Illinois in 2013, the laws are the strictest among the twenty-three states who have allowed marijuana use of any type.
 Possession of marijuana continues to be illegal in the majority of the United States, and remains illegal under federal law.

 The new law allows the user no more than 2.5 ounces of marijuana over a two week period.
 This 2.5 ounce limit is for those who ingest it, not smoke it, such as in baked goods.
 It will also be vaporized in efficient aerosol devices.